maciejhirsz/kobold/README.md

 _Easy web interfaces._

-**Kobold** uses macros to deliver familiar JSX-esque syntax for building web interfaces in rust, while leveraging Rust's powerful type system for safety and performance.
+**Kobold** uses macros to deliver familiar HTML-esque syntax for building web interfaces in rust, while leveraging Rust's powerful type system for safety and performance.

 There is no need for a full [virtual DOM](https://en.wikipedia.org/wiki/Virtual_DOM), all static